awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 + Secure login information for your instances using *key pairs* \(AWS stores the public key, and you store the private key in a secure place\)
 + Storage volumes for temporary data that's deleted when you stop or terminate your instance, known as *instance store volumes*
 + Persistent storage volumes for your data using Amazon Elastic Block Store \(Amazon EBS\), known as *Amazon EBS volumes*
-+ Multiple physical locations for your resources, such as instances and Amazon EBS volumes, known as *regions* and *Availability Zones*
++ Multiple physical locations for your resources, such as instances and Amazon EBS volumes, known as *Regions* and *Availability Zones*
 + A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances using *security groups*
 + Static IPv4 addresses for dynamic cloud computing, known as *Elastic IP addresses*
 + Metadata, known as *tags*, that you can create and assign to your Amazon EC2 resources